acrollet/rh/_posts/blog/2009-02-24-miscellaneous-shell-fu.md

 across over the past couple of days, to wit:

-if you give chown a user with a trailing colon, it will automatically use that user\'s default group. ex:
+if you give chown a user with a trailing colon, it will automatically use that user's default group. ex:

 ``` sh
 root@rollett:~/blog# touch t